digabi/naksu/README.md

 The need for some kind of helper scripts appeared to be evident as we followed support requests and feedback from school IT staff and teachers.

-These scripts are currently under planning/proof-of-concept stage.
+Naksu is currently in production.
 The executables can be downloaded from [GitHub](https://github.com/digabi/naksu/releases/latest).
 Download either Windows or Linux version and execute the file in the OS-related zip.
 After this naksu updates itself when executed.

-## Plan for the Scripts
+## Overview of executed operations

 ### Fresh Install / Update